mostafa-meerzad/javascript-with-mosh/OOP/Prototypes.md

 ## Constructor Prototypes

-Constructor functions also have prototype which inherits all there members from and that prototype is the same for all objects created using that constructor function.
+Constructor functions also have prototype which inherits all their members from and that prototype is the same for all objects created using that constructor function.

 ## Prototype vs Instance Members